Skip to Main Content

 Oyster pay as you go zones

-There are some places out of London you can use Oyster but many lines where Oyster is not valid beyond a certain station.
-If you go too far you may get fined £20.00 Use this map to see where you can and cannot go.
+There are many lines where Oyster is not valid beyond a certain station.
+If you go too far you may get fined £20.00 Use this map to see where you can go with Oyster.
 It also shows the more expensive national rail lines and the cheaper tube routes.

 Thameslink trains from Hendon station